crossorigin="anonymous">

 - Walking as much as you can.
 If you are using your car to get somewhere, park it a few blocks away from your destination, and walk the last few blocks.

 - Stand more.
 Get a standing desk if you can.
-When watching TV, stand up for certain scenes or segment.
+When watching TV, stand up for certain scenes or segments.
 If you're watching a TV program stand up during the commercials.

 - Cook your meals.
 This is just another way to stand more.